wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/236-telegram-from-new-zealand-high-commission-in-canberra-to-ministry-of-foreign-affairs.md

 ---
+doc_date: '1982-02-19'
+doc_num: 236
+doc_order: 236
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: ''
-title: "236 Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs"
+title: Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 9105
 vol_id: 23
-doc_date: 1982-02-19
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 236 Telegram from New Zealand High Commission in Canberra to Ministry of Foreign Affairs

 Canberra, 19 February 1982

 No 443.
 CONFIDENTIAL NZEO PRIORITY

  **CER**

 The High Commissioner saw Scully and Anderson yesterday for a general discussion about CER.
 The main burden of their comments was that it was vital to move quickly to bring the negotiations to a conclusion.
 The Australian political environment could only become more uncertain and more troubled in the months ahead.
 The Government was being subjected to increasing criticism of its economic policies.
 Interest rates were expected to go sky high.
 Unemployment was likely to increase significantly and the possibility could not be ruled out that Mr Fraser would decide to call a general election before things deteriorated too far.